 I love being a part of a college environment, especially at my Alma mater.
 Chapman Athletics is a relatively small department, which makes work feel more like a family.
 I enjoy the school spirit felt in Athletics and the opportunity to get to know the Coaches for all of the different sports.

-How did the School of COM prepare you for this position?
+How did the School of Communication prepare you for this position?